 Etsy Shipping Strategy: Free Shipping, Buyer-Paid Shipping, and Profit Math

-This guide explains how to compare free shipping and buyer-paid shipping without losing sight of profit.
+Use the fee math below to compare free shipping and buyer-paid shipping without losing sight of profit.

 Why Shipping Price Changes Conversion